AlexsLemonade/reproducible-research/docs/code-of-conduct.md

 - publication of private communication without consent

-If you feel harassed or treated inappropriately at any time, please contact the Director of the CCDL at [ccdl@alexslemonade.org](mailto:ccdl@alexslemonade.org).
+If you feel harassed or treated inappropriately at any time, please contact the Director of the Data Lab at [ccdl@alexslemonade.org](mailto:ccdl@alexslemonade.org).

 ### Consequences of Unacceptable behavior

 Participants who are asked to stop any inappropriate behavior are expected to comply immediately.
-This applies to any CCDL training events and platforms, either online or in-person.
+This applies to any Data Lab training events and platforms, either online or in-person.
 If a participant engages in behavior that violates this code of conduct, the organizers may warn the offender or require them to leave the event or platform.

 # Source